kokke/tiny-AES-c/README.md

 ### Tiny AES128 in C

-This is a small and portable implementation of the AES128 ECB encryption algorithm implemented in C. I haven't finished the decryption part yet, but it will come.
+This is a small and portable implementation of the AES128 ECB encryption algorithm implemented in C.

-The module uses just a bit more than 200 bytes of RAM and 1K ROM when compiled for ARM (YMMV).
+The module uses just a bit more than 200 bytes of RAM and 2.7K ROM when compiled for ARM (YMMV).

 It is the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).